New Scam in Mallorca: "Inquiokupas" Paralyze Luxury Villas

 Conclusion

 The island currently feels a little more vulnerable.
 Not because of a lack of vigilance, but because legal channels and economic pressure form a risky combination.
 Those who know how can exploit it.
 Mallorca does not need panic, but pragmatic rules: faster legal protection for owners, more transparency in long-term holiday rentals and stronger cooperation between public authorities and the industry.
-Otherwise what remains is a sunny house – and a shadow economy the island does not deserve.
+Otherwise what remains is a sunny house – and a Shadow Market in the Island Paradise the island does not deserve.

 Frequently asked questions